 “Rubber is a difficult material: sensitive to temperature, variable in behaviour and unforgiving in processing, explained the AI strategy developer, “That complexity still demands human oversight.”

-Predictive maintenance is another promising area; by analysing sensor data from machinery, AI systems can identify wear patterns weeks before failure occurs—cutting costly downtime and disruptions.
+Predictive maintenance is another promising area, where by analysing sensor data from machinery, AI systems can identify wear patterns weeks before failure occurs—cutting costly downtime and disruptions.

-In the area of energy-management, meanwhile, is being optimised, the technology can “dynamically adjust production schedules and energy usage, helping manufacturers reduce both operating costs and emissions,” said Sauldie.
+In the area of energy-management, meanwhile, the technology can “dynamically adjust production schedules and energy usage, helping manufacturers reduce both operating costs and emissions,” said Sauldie.

 Data platform